narwhalacademy/zebra-crossing/README.md

   - Recommended app: [Tresorit](https://tresorit.com/) 💰
   - *Remember: files stored on Dropbox, Google Drive and iCloud are not end-to-end encrypted.*

+#### Further secure your messaging apps

+##### Be aware of what other people can see in a group chat

+Messaging apps use either your phone number or a username as the unique identifier (which other people use to add you on the platform).
+As such, **your phone number or username is then visible to anyone you're in a group chat with**, along with the name and photo in your profile.

+Here's a breakdown of what unique identifiers are used for some popular messaging apps that offer some form of end-to-end encryption:

+- **Signal:** phone number
+- **Wire:** username (no one else can see the email or phone number you used to register your account)
+- **Telegram:** phone number by default *but* you can set up a username and then stop sharing your phone number:
+  - `Settings → Username`
+  - `Settings → Privacy and Security → Phone Number → Who can see my phone number: Nobody`
+- **WhatsApp:** phone number

+If you don't want to give out your personal phone number, consider getting a virtual phone number from one of the providers listed in our scenario for `Masking your identity for online dating, events, or organizing`.

+##### Use app-specific safety & privacy features

+###### Signal

+- **Turn on the extra layer of pin code protection** and prevent others from logging in with your phone number.
+  - `Settings → Account → Signal PIN`
+  - `Settings → Account → Registration Lock: On`

+###### Telegram

+- **Turn on two-step verification**  to prevent someone from moving your account without your permission.
+  - `Settings → Privacy and Security → Two-Step Verification`
+- **Start conversations by using `New Secret Chat` so that they are end-to-end encrypted.** All other conversations and groups are not. *Unfortunately, that this means your messages will not show up in your desktop or web app.*

+###### WhatsApp

+- **Turn on security notifications on WhatsApp** to get a notification when a person you're talking to switches to a new device.
+  - `Settings → Account → Security → Show Security Notifications on This Phone: On`
+- **Turn on two-step verification** to prevent someone from moving your account without your permission:
+  - `Settings → Account → Two-Step Verification: Enable`
+- **If you backup chats, make sure they are end-to-end encrypted,** or turn backup off altogether.
+  - `Settings → Chats → Chat Backup → End-to-end Encrypted Backup`
+  - For iOS users who use `iCloud Backup` (not end-to-end encrypted) to backup their entire phone, make sure WhatsApp is not included as part of the process.
+This `iCloud Backup` should not be confused with WhatsApp's interal backup feature that also uses iCloud.
+    - `[iOS] Settings →` Your name `→ iCloud → Manage Storage → Backups →` device `→ WhatsApp: Off`

 #### Fully utilize your password manager

 - **Store login credentials for all online accounts in a password manager.** We previously asked you to store passwords for your most important accounts on there.
 Now, it's time to transfer everything onto there.